juyshy/webglstuff/README.md

 webglstuff
 ==========

-webgl matrix operations experiments
+Webgl matrix operations experiments

-lerning to juggle matrix operations for raw geometry with three.js to create 3D shapes.
-Bloggin about it here http://av-stadi.eu/teachers/jukkaylitalo/webgl-ja-matriisilaskenta/ (in finnish)
+Lerning to juggle matrix operations for raw geometry with three.js to create 3D shapes.
+Blogging about it here http://av-stadi.eu/teachers/jukkaylitalo/webgl-ja-matriisilaskenta/ (in finnish)

+You need three.js from https://github.com/mrdoob/three.js/ to try these